paylogic/developer.paylogic.com/content/articles/prefill-registration.rst

     compress the data using gzip compatible compression

-    encode the data using base64
+    encode the data using base64 and make them url safe

 The way encoding and compression can be implemented depends on which programming language is used.
 A simple implementation is illustrated both for Python and